rmanaloto-tastytrade/SlotMap/README.md

 ## Developer Workflow

 1. **Bootstrap dependencies**
-   Use the provided devcontainer (`.devcontainer/`) on any Ubuntu 24.04 host or bootstrap the toolchain manually with clang-21, cmake 3.28+, ninja, mold, vcpkg, Graphviz, Doxygen, and MRDocs.
+   Use the provided devcontainer (`.devcontainer/`) on any Ubuntu 24.04 host or bootstrap the toolchain manually with clang-21, gcc-14 (from the Ubuntu Toolchain PPA), cmake 3.28+, ninja, mold, vcpkg, Graphviz, Doxygen, MRDocs, and IWYU.

 2. **Configure & build**
    ```bash